jack-willturner/batchnorm-pruning/README.md

-A pytorch implementation of (this paper)[https://arxiv.org/abs/1802.00124].
+A pytorch implementation of [this paper](https://arxiv.org/abs/1802.00124).